Invited speakers

 Tibor VELLAI

-Head of Department, Department of Genetics, Eötvös Loránd University (ELTE), Budapest, Hungary
+Head of Department, Department of Genetics I Eötvös Loránd University, Budapest, Hungary

-Cyclodextrin derivatives induce autophagy in animal models.
-Potential neuroprotective and anti-aging
+Cyclodextrin derivatives induce autophagy in animals models.
+Studying neuroprotective and anti-aging effects

 He has been working as Head of Department, Department of Genetics, Eötvös Loránd University (ELTE) Budapest, Hungary since 2008.